Fully Context-Aware Image Inpainting with a Learned Semantic Pyramid: Acknowledgments

 \section{Acknowledgments}

-This work was funded by NSFC (U19B2035, U20B2072, 61976137, 62106144).
-This work was also supported by the Shanghai Municipal Science and Technology Major Project (2021SHZDZX0102) and the Shanghai Sailing Program.
+This work was supported by NSFC (U19B2035, 62106144, U20B2072, 61976137), Shanghai Municipal Science and Technology Major Project (2021SHZDZX0102), and Shanghai Sailing Program (21Z510202133) from the Science and Technology Commission of Shanghai Municipality.